henrikengelbrink/se09-docs/README.md

 For every new IoT device I'm creating a certificate which is used to authenticate the client whenever he want's to connect to the broker.
 Furthermore, the client also needs to provide a valid password which is validated in the backend.
 When a new client connects to the MQTT broker, the broker is checking whether the client certificate is a valid certificate which matches the server certificate.
 This is handled on OSI layer 4.
 If the certificate is valid, the [broker sends a request](https://github.com/henrikengelbrink/se09_infrastructure/blob/master/L3_Services/vernemq.tf#L45-L46) to the cert-service.
 The [cert-service](https://github.com/henrikengelbrink/se09-cert-service/blob/master/src/main/kotlin/se09/cert/service/controller/VerneMQController.kt#L21-L42) uses the credentials and validates the login with the [device-service](https://github.com/henrikengelbrink/se09-cert-service/blob/master/src/main/kotlin/se09/cert/service/ws/DeviceWebService.kt#L18-L30).

 The same procedure is also done for every publish/subscribe event.
-Additionally I'm checking whether the client is allowed to subscribe/publish to the specific login he tries to publish/subscribe.
+In this routei, I'm additionally checking whether the client is allowed to subscribe/publish to the specific login he tries to publish/subscribe.
+This prevents that an authenticated users can access the device of someone else without being allowed to do this.

 ![MQTT_Auth.png](MQTT_Auth.png "MQTT Authentication flow")